Someshvara III: Wars with the Cholas

 Hence, it is likely that Someshvara recovered Vengi from the Cholas.

 Battles with the Hoysalas

-During the reign of his father, Vikramaditya VI, the Hoysalas whom were feudatories of the Western Chalukyas, under Vishnuvardhana continously rebelled against Western Chalukya rule, but was defeated by Vikramaditya's feudatory commmander, Achiugi, and forced back into submission.
+During the reign of his father, Vikramaditya VI, the Hoysalas whom were feudatories of the Western Chalukyas, under Vishnuvardhana continuously rebelled against Western Chalukya rule, but was defeated by Vikramaditya's feudatory commander, Achiugi, and forced back into submission.

 During Someshvara III's reign, the Hoysalas under Vishnuvardhana staged another rebellion, which Someshvara defeated and successfully suppressed.

 The Manasollasa

 Someshvara III is credited with composing ' (मानसोल्लास) (meaning "the refresher of the mind") or the (the magical stone that fulfills desires).
 It is an encyclopedic work in Sanskrit.
 The treatise deals with a wide range of topics (100 topics), which include the approach to acquire a kingdom, methods of establishing it and royal enjoyment.
 It contains valuable information regarding Indian art, architecture, cuisine, ornaments, sports, music and dance.
 It includes recipes for the king's favorite dishes including several types of rice, vegetables, meats and various sweets.
 In addition to milk based sweets it includes recipes for fried sweets like golamu, pantua and gharika.